wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Objects/Mapping.md

 		The output type of the original function is extended.
 			The composite function extends the applicability of the original function to operate in higher-dimensional spaces or on more complex structures.
 				The higher-level function produces more complex outputs, such as vectors instead of scalars, thus broadening the range and applicability of the original function.
-##### Composite Functions Represent Extension
-Composite spaces facilitate the extension of output types, allowing functions to produce more complex and higher-dimensional outputs.
-	This extends the applicability and functionality of the base-level function to more sophisticated contexts.

-Composite functions extend the applicability of the original functions by allowing the output of one function to serve as the input for another.
-	This creates a broader domain and range for the new composite function.

-When functions are composed, the higher-level function extends the functionality of the lower-level function by broadening the range of possible outputs and potentially handling more complex input structures.
-	The higher-level function takes the input processed by the lower-level function and maps it to a new output space.

 When a higher-level function is defined, the computation of its output involves operations that ultimately depend on lower-level values (ultimately, scalar values).
 	Even if higher-level functions (such as vector or matrix functions) are not explicitly defined by their scalar components, they are at least implicitly defined by scalar functions.
 		This implicit relationship underscores the fundamental nature of scalar functions in constructing and understanding more complex mathematical structures.
 			The operations and rules that define these higher-level functions involve computations that ultimately reduce to scalar values, ensuring that the foundational role of scalar functions is preserved.
+##### Transformations Represent Extension
+- **Role**:
+	- Transformations represent extension.
+- **Definition**:
+	- Transformations are specific types of composite functions that map elements from one space to another, often altering the output type (codomain) or extending the input domain to more complex or higher-dimensional spaces.
+- **Extension**:
+	- Transformations extend composite functions by modifying the output type to a higher-level or more complex codomain.
+		- Composite spaces facilitate the extension of output types, allowing functions to produce more complex and higher-dimensional outputs.
+			- This means that while the function's input domain may be extended to more complex inputs, the output codomain is preserved and potentially expanded.
+		- The higher-level function takes the input processed by the lower-level function and maps it to a new output space.
+			- This enables the function to produce outputs in a higher-level or more complex codomain, thus broadening the scope and range of the function.
+				- This extends the applicability and functionality of the base-level function to more sophisticated contexts.
+					- When functions are composed, the higher-level function extends the functionality of the lower-level function by broadening the range of possible outputs and potentially handling more complex input structures.
 ### Associations of Composite Functions
 > [!note]
 > #### 1:1 (One-to-One):